GlobalFood/integration_docs/accepted_orders/README.md

 **Map orders to correct restaurants:**

 You need to identify which restaurant you need to assign an order to.
 Every order that we push to you contains the <restaurant_key> parameter which is unique to each restaurant location.
-We will provide you this key manually via email once you have created that restaurant in our system.
-Simply tell us the email address that you used to create the account within our system.
+To get your own key, navigate to the integrations section and add an integration using the "Push Accepted Order" template.
+You should see the key in the integrations listing after adding it.
 You can see in the XML & JSON example below that the example key is 8yCPCvb3dDo1k.